Associate Professor of Chinese Philosophy; Fellow of The Queen's College

 The Production of Knowledge in China, Past and Present acknowledges that knowledge is shaped, sustained, and framed by material conditions.
 It is a wider project that takes China, past and present, as a case study for conceptualising the ways material factors enable society to generate information, facts, argumentation and meaning.
 By focusing on breakthrough moments of systematic philosophical reasoning from the Classical period to contemporary China, it enables comparative analysis of the shaping of ideas in a society throughout time and space.
 The project, which was national contender for the Leverhulme Prize in Philosophy, will be launched with an international conference on the Materiality of Knowledge in Chinese Thought, Past and Present that will result in an edited volume.

-My planned monograph, Producing Thought in China, will synthesise close textual analysis with macro observations about the interrelation of material change and new forms of philosophical enquiry.
+My planned monograph, Written Thinking in China, will synthesise close textual analysis with macro observations about the interrelation of material change and new forms of philosophical enquiry.
 Building on my research on meaning construction in Chinese discourse, it constructs a comparative account of the material forces behind thought production across millennia, thus casting light on reduplicative patterns in philosophical endeavour from the ancient to the contemporary.

 Literary Forms of Argument in Manuscript Cultures: A Cross-cultural Perspective and A History of Written Thinking in China are long-term projects that will address trends in Chinese written philosophical discourse.

 I am Founding Director of the Centre for Manuscript and Text Cultures at Oxford, which holds regular interdisciplinary workshops (WMTC).
 By bringing together international scholars working across material text cultures in different areas of specialisation, it examines material aspects of writing and text production, as well as transmission and the interface between the oral and the written, across pre-modern literate societies.
 This research cluster will provide the framework for a major, long-term project on The Materiality of Meaning Across Time and Space.